ted-ross/skupper-X/README.md

 * Centralized management, monitoring, and audit of all of the VANs in the installation
 * Supports DMZ-deployed routers
 * Git-ops support for deploying and managing a VAN
-* Site-scoped addressing for multiple workload instances so individual sites can be independently addressed
 * TLS-based security
-* Integration with the customer's PKI system
+* Integration with the user's PKI system
 * Automatic and seamless rotation of x.509 certificates
 * Forcible removal of an entire VAN as one operation
 * Forcible removal of a site/participant from the VAN